Is Silicone Safe for Baking and Cooking?

 patapar parchment paper.

 I’ve acquired a few silicone pieces in the last several years — gummy molds, a bake mat, some popsicle molds, and spatulas.
-Having looked into the details on silicone, and particularly considering the unknown chemicals in the bright colorants used in most, I’m somewhat concerned about what might be migrating into my family’s food when we use them.
+All of this does concern me, but I’m more concerned about other things.

 Maybe future studies on silicone safety will convince me that it’s time to throw out all our silicone, but I don’t think there’s enough evidence to warrant that yet.